Kazakhstan: two defenders arrested after organising a human rights conferenceEvent

 - Summary for Publications

-On 10 December 2019, Kapar Akhat and Zhumamurat Shamshi, social rights activists were arrested by the police in response to a human rights conference they held the day earlier in Nur Sultan, Kazakhstan.
+On 10 December 2019, Kapar Akhat and Zhumamurat Shamshi, community-based defenders, were arrested by the police in response to a human rights conference they held the day earlier in Nur Sultan, Kazakhstan.